antihax/goesi/esi/docs/SearchApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetSearch**
-> GetSearchOk GetSearch(categories, search, optional)
+> GetSearchOk GetSearch(ctx, categories, search, optional)
 Search on a string

 Search for entities that match a given sub-string.  ---  This route is cached for up to 3600 seconds